Welcoming the Audit Scanner

 It then iterates through the tuples, sending to the respective PolicyServers the

-and synthetic_admission_request
+policy and synthetic_admission_request to evaluate.

-don’t hit the Kubernetes API server;
+Notice how the synthetic_policy_requests don’t hit the Kubernetes API server;

 there’s no need, as no resource is actually being CREATEd, UPDATEd, or DELETEd.

-is consumed by the PolicyServer.
+Instead, the synthetic_policy_request is consumed by the PolicyServer.
 But

-HTTP endpoint, but in a different audit/
+not on its usual validate/ HTTP endpoint, but in a different audit/

 endpoint, exclusively for audit requests.
-This audit/
+This audit/ endpoint evaluates the

-policy in exactly the same way as the validate/
+policy in exactly the same way as the validate/ one, and is instrumented as

 well, which provides separation of concerns from the normal validation of